 it's 5.5 miles one-way on the final pitch of the Appalachian Trail (referred to as the "Hunt Trail" in this section) to the awesome summit of Katahdin in Baxter State Park; along the journey to the summit, you'll pass Katahdin Stream Falls about 1.6 miles from the trailhead; Katahdin is extremely difficult and should not be attempted in poor weather; a day-use parking permit is required (non-residents of Maine can reserve online on the Baxter State Park Authority website up to two weeks in advance)

-Kees Falls & Caribou Mountain 7.0 mile
+Kees Falls & Caribou Mountain rating 7.0 mile

 loop